kubos/kubos/docs/rt-docs/stm32f4-discovery-board-guide.rst

 **Kubos Documentation:**

--  :doc:`Main HAL API documentation <./kubos-hal/index>` - Overview of
+-  :doc:`Main HAL API documentation <../apis/kubos-hal/index>` - Overview of
    the high-level HAL.
 Useful for things like k\_uart\_write.
--  :doc:`STM32F4 Specific HAL API documentation <kubos-hal/kubos-hal-stm32f4/index>` -
+-  :doc:`STM32F4 Specific HAL API documentation <../apis/kubos-hal/kubos-hal-stm32f4/index>` -
    Specifics for the STM32F4 version of the HAL.
 Useful for things like the configuration options.
--  :doc:`Installing the Kubos SDK <sdk-installing>` - Basics of
+-  :doc:`Installing the Kubos SDK <../installation-docs/sdk-installing>` - Basics of
    setting up the Kubos SDK environment
 -  :doc:`Creating your first KubOS RT project <first-rt-project>` - Steps to create and build a Kubos SDK project
--  :doc:`SDK Command Reference <sdk-reference>` - Overview of the
+-  :doc:`SDK Command Reference <../sdk-docs/sdk-reference>` - Overview of the
    common Kubos SDK commands

 Pin Definitions